 Eric Akira Tate

-Eric Tate co-chairs the firm’s Global Employment and Labor Group.
-He has represented technology and other companies in the biggest and most highly-publicized trade secrets and employee mobility cases across multiple industries.
-Eric also represents companies in whistleblower, wage and hour, and other employment litigation.
-In addition, Eric counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the More ›
+Eric Akira Tate co-chairs the firm’s Global Employment and Labor Group.
+He represents technology and other companies in bet-the-company trade secrets and employee mobility cases.
+Eric also represents boards of directors in #MeToo and other sensitive internal investigations and disputes with executives, and companies in whistleblower, wrongful termination, discrimination and harassment, wage-and-hour, and other employment litigation.
+In addition, Eric counsels companies on employment law More ›